 Ages ago, lettuce was always cooked - mainly into soups.
 Now, of course, "lettuce" is almost synonymous with "salad" and the vast majority of lettuce grown and sold is eaten raw, tossed in salads or as the bed of another salad.

 Sounds simple enough, right?
 Well, maybe.
-There is an art to making a great salad: Use fresh greens, toss them lightly but thoroughly, make a great dressing.
+There is an art to making a great salad: Use fresh greens, make a great dressing, toss them lightly but thoroughly.